 Many things can lead to blood in the urine (hematuria).
-The blood may be seen with the eye.
-Or it may only be seen when the urine is looked at under a microscope.
+The blood may be seen with the eye (macroscopic or gross hematuria).
+Or it may only be seen when the urine is looked at under a microscope (microscopic hematuria).
 Some of the most common causes of blood in the urine are listed below.
 Often, no cause for the blood can be found.
 This is called idiopathic hematuria.

 Kidney or bladder stones are collections of crystals.
 They form in the urine.
 Stones may be found anywhere in the urinary tract.
 But they form most often in the kidneys or bladder.
 In addition to blood in the urine, they can cause severe pain.